GHSVS-de/plg_system_bs3ghsvs/README.md

 Don't use it if you don't need it.

 ## npm/composer.
-Create new release.
+Create new Joomla extension installation package.

 - Check `/package.json` and add plugin `version` and further settings like `minimumPhp` and so on.
 Will be copied during build process into manifest XML.
 - Check also versions of dependencies.